1000101cz/fractator_2077/README.md

 *    use prediction (i recommend p12  with distace between pixels set to 9 and default resolution) for audio animation

+*    *ffmpeg* can be used to make video animation from saved pictures

-tested on :computer: Debian, Ubuntu, Fedora, Manjaro, Raspbian | (x86_64 and ARM)    |   written in :atom: Atom
+tested on :computer: Debian, Ubuntu, Fedora, Manjaro, Raspbian, Arch | (x86_64 and ARM)    |   written in :atom: Atom